-The term "litigation" as used herein and in the work product context extends to adversarial proceedings in which the parties have the right to either: (1) cross-examine witnesses, or (2) present evidence or information to counter an opposing party's presentation.
-"Litigation," therefore is defined broadly to include criminal and civil trials as well as other adversarial proceedings such as administrative hearings, arbitration, and grand jury proceedings.
-Testimonial Privileges § 2:14 n.9.
+22. The term "litigation" as used herein and in the work-product context extends to adversarial proceedings in which the parties have the right to either: (1) cross-examine witnesses, or (2) present evidence or information to counter an opposing party's presentation.
+"Litigation," therefore, is defined broadly to include criminal and civil trials as well as other adversarial proceedings such as administrative hearings, arbitration, and grand jury proceedings.
+TESTIMONIAL PRIVILEGES, supra note 4, at § 2:14 n.9.